 As such, there are many useful operators that let you target specific elements, or gather information about the sequence as a whole, which you'll learn about in this chapter.

-It's time to try your new Combine skills in a real project and learn how to make Foundation and UIKit play along with your reactive code.
+It's time to try your new Combine skills in a real project and learn how to build a custom reactive data model and bind it to your UI.

 Section III: Combine in Action

 You now know most of Combine’s basics.
 You learned how publishers, subscribers and subscriptions work and the intertwined relationship between these pieces, as well as how you can use operators to manipulate publishers and their emissions.

 While theory is great and definitely useful, practical real-life knowledge is king!

 This section is divided into five mini-chapters, each with its own focus on practical approaches for leveraging Combine for specific use-cases.
 You’ll learn how to leverage Combine for networking, how to debug your combine publishers, how to use timers and observe KVO-compliant objects, as well as learn how resources work in Combine.

 To wrap up this section, you’ll get your hands dirty and build an entire Combine-backed network layer — how exciting!